wp-plugins/commentmilk/readme.txt

 === CommentMilk ===
 Contributors: johncow
-Tags: comments, contests
-Requires at least: 2.5
+Tags: comments, contests, linkluv, dofollow, links Requires at least: 2.5
-Tested up to: 2.5
+Tested up to: 2.6.3
-Stable tag: 1.02
+Stable tag: 1.03

 CommentMilk will parse the URL's in comments, and also manages contests through comments.